jwplayer/ott-web-app/docs/features/video-protection.md

 ### Free content

 It's possible to have free content.
 This is indicated with media parameter `free` (`requiresSubscription` param is deprecated, accepted values are 'false', 'no' and '0').
-As a possible value for `free` param you can use 'true', 'yes' (lower- or uppercase) or '1' number.
+As a possible value for `free` param you can use 'true', 'yes', 'on', or the number '1' as a string (all case-insensitive).

 ### Users and entitlements